openedx/docs.openedx.org/source/educators/concepts/accessibility/accessibility_guidelines.rst

+.. :diataxis-type: concept

 .. _edX Accessibility Guidelines:

 ===============================================================
 What Is The edX Accessibility Best Practices Guidance Based On?
 ===============================================================

+.. note:: This content has been migrated from legacy edx.org docs and has not yet been adjusted for the Open edX® Community

 edX measures and evaluates accessibility primarily using the World Wide Web Consortium's `Web Content Accessibility Guidelines (WCAG) 2.1 <https://www.w3.org/TR/WCAG/>`_